Here is an excerpt from the memoir:

 Maybe it’s the racket we’re making inside the bus, but I haven’t heard the truck pull up.
 Outside

-my kitchen window there is a red pick-up truck and two men talking to Stan.
-I cannot make out
+my kitchen window there's a red pick-up truck and two men talking to Stan.
+I can't make out the

-the conversation, but the two shotguns hanging in the rear-window gun rack catch my eye.
+conversation, but two shotguns hanging in the rear-window catch my eye.

 Crouched behind the curtain I hear them ask Stan if maybe he doesn’t need a haircut, boy.

 They would be glad to oblige.
 One of them lets out a hoot, and I know for certain that we are in

 Before Iris can make another sound, I have her out of the high chair and tucked inside my

 arms.
 She wears nothing but a diaper and a white islet bonnet.
 I don’t have time to think